 Should I Keep a Pain Journal After an Accident?

 In the state of California, the victim of an auto accident or other injuries caused by negligence can be compensated for pain.
 Determining an appropriate amount of compensation is difficult, as measuring pain is subjective.
 Keeping a pain journal after an accident can be invaluable in helping to demonstrate the extent and the duration of the pain suffered.
-Why You Should Keep a Pain Journal After An accident California Civil Jury Instructions 2095A addresses physical pain and mental … [Read more...]
+Why You Should Keep a Pain Journal After An accident California Civil Jury Instructions 2095A addresses physical pain and mental suffering. … [Read more...]

 Will My Injury Be a Workers’ Compensation Case?